gdanov/annotate/README.md

 There are three different patterns for expressing the shape of a vector in annotate.

 1. Homogenous vectors, where the element represents the type for all elements in the vector.
-Also type checks against the empty vector.
+The empty vector is a valid value for all homogenous vectors.
 2. A two-tuple, three-tuple, etc. vector, where each element represents the type for that particular position within the fixed length vector.
 3. An empty vector, that type checks against the empty vector, and only the empty vector.